LounesMD/MMStrokeNet/README.md

 This preprocessing ensures consistency across all images and improves the robustness of the model, especially when dealing with different image resolutions and anisotropic data.

+---
 ## Test Mode Example

 To run the code in test mode, you can use the following two command examples.
 These commands are designed to predict on a batch of data and evaluate the models based on the given inputs.

-Note: you need to perform step 1 of the preproessing pipeline first.

-This command performs preprocessing steps (2-5) and generates predictions on test data:
+Note: you need to perform step 1 of the preprocessing pipeline before running the following commands.
+Indeed, the first command performs preprocessing steps (2-5).

 ```bash
 python3 preprocess.py --patients <input_patient_folder>/raw/ --preprocess_steps prepare_without_brain_extraction remove_bias normalize -cs -m t1 flair